Digital Ballasts Vs. Magnetic Ballasts

 When you break it down, and take running costs into account, it costs less to run a digital ballast.

-The icing on the cake with digital ballasts 400V lighting.
+The icing on the cake with digital ballasts is 400V lighting - typically offered by commercial greenhouse systems from the likes of Gavita.

 400V ballasts take 230-240V (delivered by the mains electrical supply in your house) and transform it up to 400V.
 Why?
 It’s all about the lamps.